ionic-enterprise/tutorials/docs/portals/training/web/04-capacitor-plugin.md

 </CH.Code>

-The second parameter of `registerPlugin()` lets developers assign `WebPlugin` class instances to specific platforms.

-At this point, we can see the web implementation called as the `Method not implemented.` error is thrown.
+Register an instance of this class for the web implementation as part of the `registerPlugin()` call.

 ---